heyJonBray/heyjonbray/README.md

 <a href="https://rainbow.me/0x3b138FC7eC06B2A44565994CfDe5134A75915995"><img src="https://img.shields.io/badge/jon.bray.eth-3C3C3D.svg?logo=ethereum" alt="ETH address"></a><br>

-I'm a full stack developer from The United States highly focued on blockchain technology and decentralization.
-Prior to my career as a software engineer, I worked in surgical pathology where a coworker introduced me to Bitcoin in 2014.
-The rest is history.
+I'm a full stack developer from The United States focued on blockchain technology and decentralization, particularly in the fields of science and finance.

 - 🏡 I'm a father, husband, and amateur homesteader
 - 🧑‍💻 I work at [Lazer Technologies](https://www.lazertechnologies.com/) as a Senior Software Engineer for their crypto team